Section 106 Practitioners Workshop – digital classroom

 Four, Four-Hour Sessions over Two Weeks

 The 16-hour course will be presented in four, four-hour sessions over two weeks.
-There are three course offerings:
+There is one up-coming course offering:

 - November 2, 3, 9, and 10